afranks86/blogdown-site/content/talks/flexible_sensitivity.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 title: "Flexible Sensitivity Analysis Flexible Sensitivity Analysis for Observational Studies without Observable Implications"
 institution: ""
-summary: 'Invited talk on "Flexible Sensitivity Analysis Flexible Sensitivity Analysis for Observational Studies without Observable Implications"'
+summary: 'Invited talk on "Flexible Sensitivity Analysis Flexible Sensitivity Analysis for Observational Studies without Observable Implications".
+See the [corresponding publication](/publication/2019-flexible/) for more details.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.